OpenVoiceOS/ovos-docker/README.md

 What is HiveMind *(from the [official documentation](https://jarbashivemind.github.io/HiveMind-community-docs/))*?

-> HiveMind is a community-developed superset or extension of OpenVoiceOS the open-source voice operating system.
+> HiveMind is a community-developed superset or extension of OpenVoiceOS, the open-source voice operating system.
 >
 > With HiveMind, you can extend one (or more, but usually just one!) instance of OpenVoiceOS to as many devices as you want, including devices that can't ordinarily run OpenVoiceOS!

-What it means, is that HiveMind allows external connections to the message bus by using a secured protocol.
+What it mean is that HiveMind allows external connections to the message bus by using a secured protocol.

 A `docker-compose.hivemind.yml` file is available in order to deploy `ovos_hivemind_listener` and `ovos_hivemind_cli` containers.